-It is contemplated that the Buyers will be required to purchase the water by approximately April 20, 2022.
+It is contemplated that the Buyers will be required to purchase the water by approximately April 20, 2023.
 If the water is purchased, Buyers would take delivery of this water in a manner physically identical to their typical State Water Project (SWP) or Central Valley Project (CVP) deliveries.
-The transfer water would provide additional resource options to Buyers to mitigate potential dry-year water shortage conditions in 2022.
+The transfer water would provide additional resource options to Buyers to mitigate potential dry-year water shortage conditions in 2023.
 This water would represent backfilling of a shortfall of water normally and historically received into Buyers' service areas.
-In the event water supplies improve and the transfer water is not able to be used in 2022, the water may be diverted at the export facilities from the Delta and stored temporarily in a water bank for use within either the SWC or CVP service area on a later date.
-Accordingly, any water transferred under the proposed project would not represent a dependable long-term increase in supply.
+In the event water supplies improve and the transfer water is not able to be used in 2023, the water may be diverted at the export facilities from the Delta and stored temporarily in a water bank for use within either the SWC or CVP service area on a later date.
+Accordingly, any water transferred under the proposed project would not represent a dependable longterm increase in supply.
 As such, no adverse project-specific impacts to Buyers' service areas due to the proposed transfer would occur.
+As noted in section 1.0 of this document, if MWD is the Buyer and sufficient capacity is not available to convey the SEWD transfer supplies across the Delta and through the export facilities during the 2023 transfer window, the transfer water may be retained in Lake Oroville as replenishment of water or released in 2024 instead.
+In either case, when DWR releases the transfer water from Lake Oroville for conveyance to a Buyer, the same regulatory requirements would still apply to ensure that any potential impacts resulting from the conveyance of the transfer water and the timing of its conveyance are avoided.